 Portable Jump Starter

-There is a manual override button you can use to charge a battery that’s completely dead.
+There’s also a manual override button you can use to charge a completely dead battery.
 The User Manual explains how to use this mode.
 This is a “get out of jail” mode and should be used with caution.
 Nonetheless, the function is available if you’re really stuck.

 If nothing else, we now have peace of mind when travelling remotely.
 There’s nothing worse than turning the key and nothing happens, especially when you’re a long way from help.

-With the NOCO Genius Boost we can get ourselves out of trouble, and help the occasional stranded driver as well.
+With the NOCO Genius Boost we can get ourselves out of trouble, and help the occasional stranded driver (or serial killer!) as well.
 A worthwhile investment.

-Note: We purchased the NOCO Genius Boost GB70 portable jump starter at retail price.
+Note: We purchased our NOCO Genius Boost GB70 portable jump starters at retail price.
 We have no affiliation with NOCO.